Warren Hastings: Later life

-Hastings's supporters from the Edinburgh East India Club and a number of other gentlemen from India, gave a reportedly "elegant entertainment" for Hastings when he visited Edinburgh.
-A toast on the occasion went to the "Prosperity to our settlements in India" and wished that "the virtue and talents which preserved them be ever remembered with gratitude."
+Hastings' supporters from the Edinburgh East India Club and a number of other gentlemen from India gave a reportedly "elegant entertainment" for Hastings when he visited Edinburgh.
+There was a toast to "prosperity to our settlements in India" and a wish that "the virtue and talents which preserved them be ever remembered with gratitude."

-In 1788 Hastings bought for £54,000 an estate at Daylesford, Gloucestershire, including the site of the Hastings family's medieval seat.
+In 1788, Hastings bought for £54,000 an estate at Daylesford, Gloucestershire, including the site of the Hastings family's medieval seat.
 Thereafter he remodelled the house to designs by Samuel Pepys Cockerell with classical and Indian decoration and gardens landscaped by John Davenport.
-He rebuilt the Norman church in 1816, where he was buried two years later.
-In 1801 he was elected a Fellow of the Royal Society.
+In 1801, he was elected a Fellow of the Royal Society.

-In spite of substantial compensation from the East India Company, Hastings was technically insolvent on his death.
+In 1816, he rebuilt the Norman church, where he was buried two years later.
+Despite substantial compensation from the East India Company, Hastings was technically insolvent on his death.